kinecosystem/kin-sdk-android/README.md

     public void onResult(Transaction transaction) {
         Log.d("example", "The transaction id before sending: " + transaction.getId().id());

-        // depends on your service but you could probably do it this way or give it some listener or some other way.
+        // depends on your service but you could probably do it this way
+        // or give it some listener or some other way.
-        String whitelist = whitelistService.whitelistTransaction(transaction.getWhitelistableTransaction())
+        String whitelistTransaction = whitelistService.whitelistTransaction(transaction.getWhitelistableTransaction())

         // Create the send the white list transaction request sendTransactionRequest = account.sendWhitelistTransaction(whitelistTransaction);